beauterre/MG-dom-jot/rules.md

 - you would typically play a uneven number of rounds to determine a winner, like best out of three.
 This would allow for heavy betting.
 - hitting straight nines could mean you would hit 9 pins in the situation of all pins having just gone out, because you sunk a ball. before sinking each ball, getting a large amount of points.
 (Theoretically a 10 is possible, but one pin is an outlier, so that makes it really hard if not impossible with the power of the cues being electronically regulated)
 - the game is finished when all balls are of the table.
-- the colors of the balls, except can denote different multiplication factors.
+- With Ferengi rules, the colors of the balls, can denote different multiplication factors.
 Yellow: 0
 Red: 1
 BLue: 2
 green: 3
 other colors: 4,5,6,7
 - sinking more than one ball at a time might give you a truly spectacular score.
+- cheating might involve an aiming device on the cue..
+Or luck, like in Peggle.

 ![set of balls](https://raw.githubusercontent.com/HjalmarSnoep/MG-dom-jot/master/Dom_jot_balls_-_It%2527s_a_Wrap.jpg)